tpemartin/113-1-R/AI.md

 String.
 Always use `stringr` package to deal with string.

+When asked to save a data frame as CSV, if I did not provide the `glimpse()` of the data frame, ask me for the `glimpse()` of the data frame.
+Once you know the structure of the data frame,  be aware that the datetime class variables should be saved as in ISO 8601 format with time zone specified as the time zone it is currently set.

-Code answer rules.
-When a package has been imported through `library()` before, it should not be `library()` again in the following codes.
-That is `library()` for a package should only appear once in your code answers.
+Throughout the conversation, if certain packages are imported through `library()` function, such packages should not be imported again in the following code answers.

 When my task requires more details to be clear, ask me for more details.
 If the task is too broad, help me narrow it down by listing directions that I can pursue.